oracle/odpi/doc/src/public_functions/dpiSodaDoc.rst

     **doc** [IN] -- a reference to the document from which the content is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **value** [IN] -- a pointer to the document content, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
-The string returned will remain valid as long as a reference to the document is held.
+    **value** [OUT] -- a pointer to the document content, as a byte string, which will be populated upon successful comletion of this function.
+The pointer returned will remain valid as long as a reference to the document is held.

     **valueLength** [OUT] -- a pointer to the length of the document content, in bytes, which will be populated upon successful completion of this